 Like everyone else, patients have busy lives and for rare disease studies patients may have to travel some distance to participate.
-For example, Kristen travels from California to Minnesota to participate in the current Alport study.
+For example, Kristen traveled from California to Minnesota to participate in an Alport study.
 We asked her to share why she chose to participate and how that decision has already benefited her and her family.

 Being part of the ATHENA study on Alport syndrome has helped me more than I ever expected.
 When I was first approached about the ATHENA study, my first reaction was that it seemed like a lot of time and effort and I was ultimately not sure if it would be worthwhile for me to participate.
 I work full time, more than full time if I’m being honest, and I have a husband and young son.
 It is hard enough finding the work/life balance right now, so how could I possibly add something else to my plate?
 The answer for me was that I needed to do this so that my son, if diagnosed, could potentially have a cure or a better fighting chance at longer kidney function than what I currently have.
 You see, I was recently diagnosed with Alport syndrome 4 years ago after complications with my pregnancy and barely making it through the birth.
 Scary, right?

 This study then became a motivating factor for me.
 I began to see it as a way to help myself and others, so that hopefully one day, there will be a cure…idealistic, I know.
 Also, I am still learning a lot about Alport syndrome and thought that this study could help me understand it better so that I can make better choices for myself and my son (if needed).
 In addition, it offered free genetic testing which our insurance would not cover due to the large expense.
 So, I signed up not really knowing what to expect.